st3v3nmw/fanaka/your-cv.rst

 .. _your-cv-show-value:

 What you need to do here is :ref:`show the value you brought <vurt:interviewing-rules-demonstrate-value>` - what *you* contributed.
-For example:
+Notice how the examples below also name particular products and tools:

-    Created automated test cases to address several long-standing fragilities, that helped resolve them once and for all
+    Created automated test cases (Pytest, Playwright) to address several long-standing fragilities, that helped resolve them once and for all

     Rewrote all the tutorials for the product; we saw a 20% drop in common new-user support requests as result